heyitsmeuralex/wew/readme.md

 $ yarn global add wew
 ```

-If successful, the `wew` command should now invoke wew.
+If successful, the `wew` command should show the cli documentation.

 ## Documentation